linode/docs/docs/products/tools/marketplace/guides/webuzo/index.md

 aliases: ['/platform/marketplace/how-to-deploy-webuzo-with-marketplace-apps/', '/platform/one-click/how-to-deploy-webuzo-with-one-click-apps/','/guides/how-to-deploy-webuzo-with-one-click-apps/','/guides/deploy-webuzo-with-marketplace-apps/','/guides/webuzo-marketplace-app/']
 ---

-Softaculous [Webuzo](https://www.webuzo.com) is a single user LAMP stack control panel that allows you to deploy a growing number of applications and scripts on your server with a single click.
+Softaculous [Webuzo](https://www.webuzo.com) is a single user LAMP stack control panel that lets you deploy a growing number of applications and scripts on your server with a single click.

 ## Deploying a Marketplace App